CallmeNezha/callmenezha.github.io/content/a-word-to-my-future-self.md

 # 2023-03-20 21:41
 Why do I like to use Pycharm/VScode to develop software, but use Jupyter to analyze and transform data?

+# 2023-05-15 23:35
+I think LSP is more formal than DAP because it uses JSON-RPC v2.0 instead of using a custom message protocol.